Why Blogging for SEO is so important

 Do not be afraid to go in depth.
 The whole point to writing those longer articles is to go in depth.
 People tune in to have the topic covered thoroughly.
 They don’t want the highlights, they want the whole thing.
 So give them what they want.

-Blogging Regularly Can Help You Make Sales
+Blogging for SEO Can Regularly Help You Make Sales

 Assuming that you have created great posts, have done your keyword research and have blended those key words and phrases into the content in a natural way, your optimisation should be going pretty well.
 Once you have regular, well-targeted traffic, make an effort to turn that traffic into sales.
 Assuming, once again, that you have written great posts and have developed your audiences interest in whatever topic you were writing about, end your post with a call-to-action.
 If they are sufficiently intrigued by your post, they will be completely on board with seeing where your link leads them.
 Where your link should lead them is to a place where they can enter their email for your email campaign.
 It can also lead them to a sales page where they can purchase your products.
 But, think about it, if every blog post contains a call-to-action, how many little sales tools do you have out there, picking up leads that have the potential to turn into sales.